MikeWise2718/CampSim/readme.md

 These are done every time we change a scenario, or we do a total refresh of a scene. <br>

 -	`Object Deletion` – Only significant when a prior scene was instantiated.
 Current objects in the various managers are deleted.
 The manager should come to a state that is indistinguishable on each startup.
     -	Current name is “DeleteBuildings”, “DeletePeople”, etc.
     -	Should give them all a common

--	`LowLevel Initialization` – Scene Initialization of the LoweLevel Services
+-	`Base Services Initialization` – Scene Initialization of our lower level base services
     -	Note that from this point `DataFileMan` and `LinkMan` and `CoordMan` need to be usable.

+-	`Model Initialization` – stored settings are (normally read from `PlayerPref`) so that settings can be retained in a scene.
+    - No intra-model communication should happen here as the values are not guaranteed to be defined
--	`Value Initialization` – stored values are read from the `PlayerPref` so that settings can be retained in a scene.
-Additional initialization that depends only on those settings or is independent of those values can also optionally be performed.
+    - Additional initialization that depends only on stored settings or is independent of those values can also optionally be performed.
-  -	Current name and signature “InitializeMode(SceneSelE newregion)
+    -	Current name and signature `ModelInitialization(SceneSelE newregion)`
+    - Many of these probably violate the no intra-module communication, we need to clear that up

--	`Model Initialization` – The Model Mentees are created
+-	`Model Initialization` – The Model Managees are created
     -	Current name and signature “SetMode(SceneSelE newregion)”
     -	Can rely on data from other modules that was set in value initialization

--	`Model Initialization Phase2`
+-	`Model Initialization Post`
     -	Various signatures
-  -	Object Linking happens here – intramanager initialization that requires the objects to have been created in multiple modules is done
+    -	Object Linking happens here – intra-manager initialization that requires the objects to have been created in multiple modules is done

--	Graphic Object Initialization – gameobjects are created.
+-	Graphic Object Initialization – GameObjects are created.
 Here we restrict ourselves to object creation that needs no inter manager communication, whereby most modules will need services from `LinkCloudMan`
     -	Has delete and create signatures
     -	TODO: Has a filter that can be set so that subsets can be handled

 ## Scene Updating
 During a scenario we can do various things – examples are:
 -	like start some simulation like a building evacuation